farzher/clipman/README.md

 ![](https://i.imgur.com/gLrmKk0.png)

 # Features
-- database encryption
+- database encryption - (only when setting a password)
+- only 0.5MB RAM usage while idle - (with enable_watcher: 1 in clipman.json)
 - streamer mode - everytime clipman's opened all information is censored until you click or hit tab
-- images compressed using webp to keep the .db file small
+- images highgly compressed using webp to keep the .db file small
   - the original image is saved to the %temp% folder and will be used until it's gone
 - start typing to filter to clips containing that text
 - right click -> Context - goto the first time a clip was copied to see what else was copied around that same time
 - hover over the right half of a clip to get a quick detailed view of it
   - text / files / images - expand to fill the window
   - text that is an imgur link or youtube link - renders as an image

-# Roadmap
-- use 0 RAM while idle in the background

 # Usage
 Download the repo then run `release/clipman.exe`